 In a society where majority makes the rule, where the language is shaped by patriarchy, where we are too afraid to accept a change, the position of LGBTQ people are as vulnarable as the position of women.
 Both are victims without any proper cause.
 Both have their own tales of shadow-fighting.
 Queer people are there since the first days of civilization.
 We find their possible instances in Ancient Egypt.
 Khnumhotep and Niankhkhnum are believed to be the first recorded same-sex couple in history.
-We read about their tragic fates in Christpher Marlowe’s Edward the Second.
+We read about their tragic fates and voices in Christpher Marlowe’s Edward the Second.
 Still, even after so many years of journeys, we pretend that we haven’t noticed anything.
 When we see two homosexual person are showing love for each other or getting married- we react in a very ‘queer’ way.
 Either we criticize them and avoid them, or we become over-enthusiastic as if something extra-ordinary has happened.
 This is not what we call ‘acceptance’.

 We dream to live in a world where in an image of homosexual marriage, we will just see two loving souls who are taking promises to be with one another for the rest of their life.
 We will not praise or criticize them because of their sexual identity.
 We dream of a world where the only extraordinary thing that will exist is love… a world where the Shringara and Shantha will win over the rest of the rasas.
 Here, we will go through a beautiful rendetion of the nine rasas and poems written by poets from LGBTQ community, curated and expressed by Nikie Bareja.

 to your loins

 you take these arms